Learning quantum many-body systems from a few copies: Lipschitz constants and transportation cost inequalities

-One of the well-established techniques to establish a transportation cost inequality for $W_{1,\nabla}$ is by exploiting the fact that it is implied by a logarithmic Sobolev inequality, another functional inequality.
+One of the well-established techniques to establish a transportation cost inequality for $W_{1,\nabla}$ is by exploiting the fact that it is implied by a functional inequality called the modified logarithmic Sobolev inequality.
 It is beyond the scope of this paper to explain this connection and we refer to e.g.~\cite{Rouz2019} and references therein for a discussion on these topics.
-But for our purposes it is important to note that in~\cite{capel2020modified} the authors and Cap\'el show modified logarithmic Sobolev inequalities for several classes of Gibbs states.
-This connection with other functional inequalities is one of the main advantages of $W_{1,\nabla}$ when compared with $W_{1,\square}$, as it endows the metric with a rich structure.
-In the Theorem below we summarize the regimes for which the results of~\cite{capel2020modified} give us a transportation cost inequality:
+But for our purposes it is important to note that in~\cite{capel2020modified} the authors and Capel show modified logarithmic Sobolev inequalities for several classes of Gibbs states.
+More recently, one of the authors and De Palma derived such transportation cost inequalities for $W_{1,\square}$ in \cite{giacomo_cambyse}.
+In Theorem \ref{thm:modifiedmlsi} below we summarize the regimes for which transportation cost inequalities are known to hold: